 These elements, and others, formulate a VoIP system.
 Understanding them will allow you to take full advantage of the features these systems have to offer.
 No matter your facility type, if a voice communication system is required, there is a very good chance that you will be using a VoIP system in the near future.

-Michael is Reese Engineering’s Director of Technology Solutions, a Registered Communications Distribution Designer, and a LEED Accredited Professional.
-Please feel free to contact Michael for further details regarding the above information.
+Michael is a Principal and Reese Hackman’s Director of Technology Solutions, a Registered Communications Distribution Designer, and a LEED Accredited Professional.